ukarroum/ykarroum-blog/blog/_posts/2022-05-30-true-cost-list.md

 {% endhighlight %}

 You may find it odd that we have less than one cache miss for some rows, I mean we should at least need to access DRAM once right ?
-This is due to having a lot of iterations in google benchmarks, first iterations will put the data in cache (precisly L2 and L3 that are big enough to keep it) and latter iterations will just use those low level caches.
+This is due google benchmarks running multiple iterations, first iteration will put the data in cache (precisly L2 and L3 that are big enough to keep it) and latter iterations will just use those low level caches.
 We can remove this effect by increasing the number of elements inserted in `tmp_list`.

 As you can see for 8K we make, in average 941 cache misses.

-A linked list on contigous memorry
+A linked list on contiguous memorry
 ---------------------------

-We can now remove the `tmp_list` to have a more "cache friendly" linked list:
+We can now remove the `tmp_list` to have a linked list on contiguous memory, although in practice you'll rarely use a list for a similar use case:

 {% highlight cpp %}
 #include <benchmark/benchmark.h>